Henry Billings Brown: Family and education

 Brown was born in South Lee, Massachusetts, the son of Mary Tyler and Billings Brown, and grew up in Massachusetts and Connecticut.
 His was a New England merchant family, as his family was of entire English Puritan descent, emigrating following the Puritan migration to New England (1620–1640).
 The first ancestor who arrived was Edward Brown, settling in Ipswich, Massachusetts.
-He attended Monson Academy, Monson, MA and entered Yale College at 16.
+He attended Monson Academy, Wilbraham, MA and entered Yale College at 16.
 There he was a member of Alpha Delta Phi fraternity and was elected to membership in Phi Beta Kappa.
 He earned a Bachelor of Arts degree there in 1856.
 Among his undergraduate classmates were Chauncey Depew, later a U.S. Senator from New York, and David Josiah Brewer, who became Brown's colleague on the Supreme Court.
 Depew roomed across the hall from Brown for three years in Old North Middle Hall, and remembered "a feminine quality [about Brown] which led to his being called Henrietta" by classmates in his all-male college.
 After a yearlong tour of Europe, Brown studied law with Judge John H. Brockway in Ellington, Connecticut, but his refusal to participate in a local religious revival made life there unpleasant for him.
 He left Ellington to pursue legal studies, with a year at Yale Law School, and a semester at Harvard Law School.